 They need us to do continues updating of their inventory, price and catalogs product data based on demand for each region.

-As of now business users are uploading their product data into SAP systems and SAP is sharing that data to commerce system as a data feed.
+As of now business users are uploading their product data into SAP systems and SAP is sharing that data to commerce system as data feed.

 But the challenge is we faced here is data need to continuously update into WCS system which is impacting the business with up to 4-6 % in loss and end user also getting hugely impacted.

 We from WCS system manually need to run the delta data loads in periodically in Commerce servers and updating the same in Database.

 So, we have come up with a solution of writing a custom script to automate the process . we provided the Folder structure for All Data Feeds which is having the data feeds file in the format of csv , this feeds uploaded by SAP System of script or we can upload manually on demand base to Data Feed Folder .

 we need to follow below to implement the delta load automation